ManjunathR-tech/LIC_TASKS/Current_mirror.md

 ## Transient Analysis:

 ![Screenshot 2025-03-23 221946](https://github.com/user-attachments/assets/be56f207-c1fc-464a-acc8-6445a1199073)
--The obtained gain from the transient analysis is -10.2V/V.
+The obtained gain from the transient analysis is -10.2V/V.

 ## AC Analysis:

 ![Screenshot 2025-03-23 222148](https://github.com/user-attachments/assets/696c6eed-7d79-48c3-8b3b-5e54bd74f039)
--The Expected gain in db of the circuit is 20db.But the obtained gain from the AC analysis(frequency response) is 22.16db.
+The Expected gain in db of the circuit is 20db.But the obtained gain from the AC analysis(frequency response) is 22.16db.